 American TV star Sarah Rafferty has spoken out about the wonderful hospitality of Irish people after she was ‘showered with pints’ when she went to an Irish bar on her own.

-Rafferty, who plays Donna Paulsen in the hit legal drama Suits, often visits Ireland as her father holds dual citizenship.
+Rafferty, who played Donna Paulsen in the hit legal drama Suits, often visits Ireland as her father holds dual citizenship.

-She recently spoke about one particular trip when she went to a pub by herself and was welcomed and made to feel at home by the other customers.
+She spoke about a 2017 trip when she went to a pub by herself and was welcomed and made to feel at home by the other customers.

 Rafferty said: “The whole Irish hospitality thing is so real.
 The night before my family arrived, I went around the corner to the pub, because there was live music and I was by myself.